bpamos/redis-terraform-projects/redis-cloud-migration-demo/README.md

-# Redis Cloud Migration Example V2
+# Redis Cloud Migration Demo

-A comprehensive Terraform-based solution for migrating data from **AWS ElastiCache Redis** to **Redis Cloud** using **RIOT-X** with automated infrastructure provisioning and migration tools.
+**Main reference implementation** - A comprehensive Terraform-based solution for migrating data from **AWS ElastiCache Redis** to **Redis Cloud** using **RIOT-X** with automated infrastructure provisioning and migration tools.

+This project serves as the complete example that other standalone projects in this repository are derived from.

 ## 🚀 What This Deploys